kristopherkyle/L2-Annotation-Project/anno_overview.md

 The following section will outline some frequent problematic cases.
 This is NOT exhaustive, and if you think your questions is not answered, refer to the following manual [PennTag POS tagging guideline](https://catalog.ldc.upenn.edu/docs/LDC99T42/tagguid1.pdf).

 ### Adverb (RB) or Particle (RP)
-(For more details see the [PennTag POS tagging guideline](https://catalog.ldc.upenn.edu/docs/LDC99T42/tagguid1.pdf) on page 21).
+The [Penn tagging guidelines](https://catalog.ldc.upenn.edu/docs/LDC99T42/tagguid1.pdf) provide a number of test that can be used to distinguish these three tags on pages 9, 10, 11, and 21).
+A very small set of these are included below:

+Prepositions (`IN`) are directly associated with a noun phrase, while particles (`RP`) and adverbs (`RB`) are not.
+- look `at_IN` the picture
+- blaze `out_IN` into space

-You can insert manner adverbs (e.g., calmly) when they are adverbs.
+You cannot insert manner adverbs (e.g., calmly) between a verb and a particle.
-- to sit calmly `by` (RB)
 - \*to give calmly `up` (RP)

-## Some problematic words
+## Some problematic words/phrases

 ### "'s"
 `'s` should be tagged as `POS` if used as a possessive and `VBZ` if used as a verb.